jsiegenthaler/homebridge-eosstb/README.md

 If you like this plugin, consider making a donation or buying me a coffee!<br>
 <a target="blank" href="https://www.paypal.com/donate?hosted_button_id=CNEDGHRUER468"><img src="https://img.shields.io/badge/PayPal-Donate-blue.svg?logo=paypal"/></a>  <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>

+## Readme Applicability
+Due to the adding of features and functions, this Readme applies from v1.0.3.
+For prior versions, please see the [eosstb release history on npm](https://www.npmjs.com/package/homebridge-eosstb?activeTab=versions).

 # Works in Your Country (If you are with Magenta / Telenet / UPC / Virgin Media / Ziggo)
 As UPC operates in multiple countries under multiple brands, this plugin will work in a number of countries that use UPC TV systems.
 The known countries that use the same UPC TV system with the ARRIS DCX960 set-top box are: